jonathanpenaloa/war-card-game/README.md

 2. The cards that show up will represent Player's hand and Computer's card.

-3. Winner Card will take both cards and Add them to their deck.
+3. Winning Card will take both cards and Add them to their deck.

 4. When pleyer card and Computer Cards are the same, "WAR" starts.